Scientific Name

 Discocactus is probably one of the most difficult cacti to keep growing on its own roots and is almost always seen as a grafted plant.
 If growing on its own roots is attempted, the soil must be extremely free-draining, and watering should only take place after the compost has dried out and then only on sunny and warm days.

-Discocactus are tropical species and should be kept warm in winter.
-The grafted plants are less cold-sensitive, but none has any frost tolerance.
+The species of Discocactus are tropical plants and should be kept warm in winter.
+The grafted plants are less cold-sensitive, but none have any frost tolerance.
 Mature Discocactus stop growing and instead divert their energy into developing a cephalium.
 The cephalium is a specialized flowering head, generally covered with fibers.

-Discocactus will take full sun but prefers a little shade in the afternoon.
-Water with extreme care after the compost has dried out.
+Discocactus will take full sun but prefers a little shade in the afternoon after the compost has dried out—water with extreme care.

 See more at How to Grow and Care for Discocactus.